kurrent-io/EduSvcs-Using-EventStoreDB-in-CDC-pipelines/docker_scripts/README.md

 imok
 ```

-You can ask for configuration and statistics.
+You can also ask Zookeeper for configuration and statistics.

 ```
 echo stat | nc -v localhost 2181 ;echo